 For wildlife and people

-We protect, connect and restore wildlands and habitat for all native species, including “game animals”.
+We protect, connect and restore wildlands and habitat for all native species, including “game” animals.
 And we champion threatened wildlife across our region; from bighorn sheep, mountain caribou and pronghorn to Canada lynx, grizzly bears and wolves.

 We also support science-based wildlife management and Fair Chase hunting according to the laws and regulations of the State of Washington.
 In fact, we have several passionate hunters on our staff.

-As long as hunting opportunity is based on the science of animal population management, is done through Fair Chase ethics, and hunters hunt lawfully and ethically, respecting and responsibly utilizing their harvest, we respect that hunting is an important way some people choose to experience our natural heritage.
+As long as hunting opportunity is based on the science of animal population management, is done through Fair Chase ethics, and hunters hunt lawfully and ethically, responsibly utilizing their harvest, we respect that hunting is an important way some people choose to experience our natural heritage.
 We also deeply appreciate that sportsmen and women are among the leading contributors to conservation.

 What’s more, revenue from hunting (and angling) licenses as well as taxes on hunting and fishing equipment, firearms and ammunition, including funds from the Pittman-Robertson and Dingell-Johnson acts, are some of North America’s best tools for supporting wildlife conservation and recovery, acquiring and maintaining public lands for habitat and outdoor recreation, and funding state and federal wildlife agencies.